flesser/mark726-eve-lore-ebook/mark726s-eve-lore-survival-guide.md

 out of game, know about the game universe that the general public in New Eden doesn't know.
-When role playing, its important to keep these things separate, since half the fun of role playing for many is trying to solve these mysteries through in game means.
+When role playing, its important to keep these things separate, since half the fun of role playing for many is trying to solve these mysteries through in-game means.
 If you bring up this OOC knowledge, RPers will generally politely remind you that these things may not be known.
 I'll do my best to set off pretty explicitly that certain information isn't known in game or by the general public.